microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 1. Now try importing the `bad_bundles.zip` file that you downloaded in Step 1 of this challenge.
 Upload the file to the same container where you uploaded the `good_bundles.zip` file.

 2. What happens as a result?
 Go ahead and unzip the `bad_bundles.zip` archive.
-Open and inspect the contained JSON bundle in a text editor (e.g., VS Code).
+Open and inspect the JSON bundle in a text editor (e.g., VS Code).
 You can compare this "bad" JSON bundle with the "good" JSON bundles contained in the `good_bundles.zip` archive.

 > Refer to the Troubleshooting section below or the FHIR Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for information on tracking issues in FHIR data ingestion.